GoogolDKhan/AI-ZORO/README.md

 - write your email password in place of passw
 - To use email, turn on Less secure app access on your gmail account

+## Know more about project

+#### What is pyttsx3?

+- A python library that will help us to convert text to speech.
+In short, it is a text-to-speech library.
+- It works offline, and it is compatible with Python 2 as well as Python 3.

+#### What is sapi5?

+- Microsoft developed speech API.
+- Helps in synthesis and recognition of voice.

+#### What Is VoiceId?

+- Voice id helps us to select different voices.
+- voice[0].id = Male voice
+- voice[1].id = Female voice

+#### What is smtplib?

+- Simple Mail Transfer Protocol (SMTP) is a protocol that allows us to send emails and route emails between mail servers.
+An instance method called sendmail is present in the SMTP module.
+This instance method allows us to send an email.
+It takes 3 parameters:
+- The sender: Email address of the sender.
+- The receiver: T Email of the receiver.
+- The message: A string message which needs to be sent to one or more than one recipient.

 ## Author

 - [@Sarfaraz](https://www.github.com/GoogolDKhan)